wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 .. math::
     \mathbf{\dot{x}} = \begin{bmatrix}\frac{-kV}{kA}\end{bmatrix} \mathbf{x} + \begin{bmatrix}\frac{1}{kA}\end{bmatrix} \mathbf{u}

 That's it!
 That's the state-space model of a system for which we have the kV and kA constants.
-This same math is use in FRC-Characterization to model flywheels and drivetrain velocity systems.
+This same math is use in system identification to model flywheels and drivetrain velocity systems.

 Visualizing State-Space Responses: Phase Portrait
 -------------------------------------------------